michaelmeta125/Meta-Portfolio/index.md

 I would also like to point out the video was a good example of proficiency in code review, which I believe is a fundamental piece of the software design and engineering category.
 Code review is very important, and it might not just be to catch bugs or mistakes, you may even catch inefficiences, as you can see with my `if{}` statements in the `list()` creation.

+Finally, I would like to explain why this artifact as a whole is a great way to demonstrate proficiency in all 3 categories.
+I think it was great to be able to choose an artifact that is comprised of all pieces of these categories.
+The reason being is that we can see full circle how the data store feeds the backend and how the backend can be access from something like an Angular front end via HTTP.
+Separate artifacts would have worked too, and I somewhat called them separate, but in general, it all is one large artifact.

+Data store -> Backend -> Frontend (Client)

 ---